gatein/gatein-portal/portal/README.md

 on the same page.
 We will introduce *window session scoped state* to declare that a window will have its state stored in the portal session, this should be configured in the deployment descriptor of the application.

+## Reactive pages

+Page rendering has been improved and provides a new implementation for the rendering based on the Servlet 3.0 features: the new rendering is now parallelized instead of being sequential.
+This provides noticeable improvements when portlets have a long rendering time and the page rendering time can be improved in such situations.

 ## URL encoding

 ### Goals